Felix-J-Vigneault/live-data-charter-genesis/Genesis.md

 ADDENDUM: TECHNICAL EVOLUTION
 The following protocols represent the functional execution of the principles above:

-1. The Live Data Charter (Parts I, II, & III): The foundational framework establishing the transition from the "Surveillance Toll" to the Live Data Dividend, liberating $18–30B in capital and 45–76 TWh of energy. 📃 https://dx.doi.org/10.2139/ssrn.6427958  and the update. https://dx.doi.org/10.2139/ssrn.6468642
+1. The Live Data Charter (Parts I, II, & III): The foundational framework establishing the transition from the "Surveillance Toll" to the Live Data Dividend, liberating $18–30B in capital and 45–76 TWh of energy. 📃 https://dx.doi.org/10.2139/ssrn.6427958  and the update https://dx.doi.org/10.2139/ssrn.6468642

 2. The Line of Fire Protocol: A stateless architecture processing queries in RAM to achieve a 6.0x–6.8x efficiency gain, reducing consumption from 14.3J to 2.4J to fund the "Snake Strategy" rollout.